gazebosim/docs/tutorials/sensor/sensor_demo.md

 </model>
 ```

 It is just a simple model with one link of box shape.
-You can check the [Build your own robot tutorial](../SDF/building_robot.sdf) to know how to build models.
-Now run the world and make sure that the wall appear in the simulation like this
+You can check the [Build your own robot tutorial](../SDF/building_robot.sdf) to learn how to build models.

+Now run the world and make sure that the wall appears in the simulation like this:

 ![wall_in_world](sensor_wall.png)

 Let's add the contact sensor to the wall.
-As the `IMU` sensor we should first define `Contact` sensor by adding the following code.
+As with the `IMU` sensor, we should first define the `Contact` sensor by adding the following code:

 ```xml
 <plugin filename="libignition-gazebo-contact-system.so"